How to Clean Window Screens (DIY Guide)

 1) Remove All Your Window Screens

 While some will tell you to use an extension ladder or a step ladder to reach your window screens, we think it’s a whole lot easier to completely remove them from the windows and place them outside where you’ll be cleaning.
+Ensure that you handle the screens carefully to avoid damaging the frame during removal.
+Some window screens are secured with tabs that need to be pushed out to remove the screens from their frames.
 This way, you’ll be able to safely access every corner of each window screen without having to worry about heights or getting water inside your home.

 If it’s easier, you can remove the screens in groups by room so you won’t get confused when it comes time to put them back.
 This is also a good time to inspect your windows in their entirety to see if it’s time for an upgrade.